 It’s another one of those times when it’s hard to pick an overall winner as both produce good shots across a range of conditions.
 On the whole though, I’d probably say I prefer the Pixel, with its slightly more muted (but more realistic) colours.
 Others may feel differently here though, so it’s a pretty subjective opinion.

 In terms of apps and handling, the Pixel has a few more fun options going for it, so I’d also put it ahead there, just about.
-As for price, as we have seen, it depends on where you are on which is the cheapest – but the Samsung is arguably better value for money as it’s likely to keep its value a bit better than the Samsung.
+As for price, as we have seen, it depends on where you are on which is the cheapest – but the Samsung is arguably better value for money as it’s likely to keep its value a bit better than the Google.

 Ultimately, these two Android flagships are very closely matched.
 Which you might choose to buy may come down to a number of factors, not necessarily limited to the quality of the onboard camera.